 Price: Rooms at Wellness & SPA boutique Hotel pod lipkami Prague are reasonably priced and cost around £70 for two people.

-Want to stay in the centre of Prague in a seriously amazing 4-star hotel for just £35?
+Do you want to stay in the centre of Prague in a seriously amazing 4-star hotel for just £35?
 Then check out the Deminka Palace, a lovely hotel with individually designed rooms, free Wi-Fi, and a 24-hour front desk.
 I really think this is one of the best deals you’ll find in the city.

 Where are some of your favourite places to stay in Prague?
 Let me know in the comments below and I’ll add them to this blog post!